Gynecomastia Surgery (Male Breast Reduction)

 What Causes Male Breast Enlargement?

-Male breast tissue is called gynecomastia and this is firm and fibrous tissue, not fat.
 In the majority of cases, gynecomastia has no known cause.
 It generally appears in puberty and is often hereditary.
-There has found to be a prevalence of increased levels of the female hormone estrogen in men that are impacted by this condition.
-In certain cases, gynecomastia is caused by:
+Male breast enlargement could also be a result of certain drugs being taken which you should discuss with Dr. Fisher prior to surgery.
+There was found to be a prevalence of increased levels of the female hormone estrogen in men that are impacted by this condition.

 It is important to rule out treatable or reversible causes of gynecomastia prior to having corrective surgery.